 Mass accuracy: Mass accuracy is the deviation of the measured accurate mass from the calculated exact mass of an ion.
-It can be expressed as an absolute value in milliDaltons (mDa) or as a relative value in parts-per-million (ppm) error and is calculated as follows: (accurate mass - exact mass) Example: the experimentally measured mass = 239.15098, the theoretical exact mass of the ion m/z = 239.15028.
-The mass accuracy = (239.15098 - 239.15028) = 0.7 mDa or (accurate mass - exact mass) / exact mass 10 6 Example: the experimentally measured mass = 239.15098, the theoretical exact mass of the ion m/z = 239.15028 The mass accuracy=(239.15098-239.15028)/239.15028 10 6 =2.9 ppm Mass resolution The resolution of a mass spectrometry instrument is the ability to distinguish between two ions with similar m/z values (IUPAC definition 20 : the smallest mass difference between two equal magnitude peaks so that the valley between them is a specified fraction of the peak height).
-Mass resolving power The resolving power, defined at full-width half maximum (FWHM), is $m/\Delta m$, where m is the m/z being measured and Δm the width of the mass peak at half peak height.
-Note 1: for magnetic sector instruments another definition is used ("10% valley").
-Roughly the difference between the two definitions is a factor of 2 (i.e. 10,000 resolving power by the 10% valley method equals 20,000 resolving power by FWHM).
+It can be expressed as an absolute value in milliDaltons (mDa) or as a relative value in parts-per- million (ppm) error and is calculated as follows: (accurate mass - exact mass) Example: the experimentally measured mass = 239.15098. the theoretical exact mass of the ion m/z = 239.15028.
+The mass accuracy = (239.15098 - 239.15028) = 0.7 mDa or (accurate mass - exact mass) / exact mass 10 6 Example: the experimentally measured mass = 239.15098. the theoretical exact mass of the ion m/z = 239.15028 The mass accuracy=(239.15098-239.15028). the theoretical exact mass of the ion m/z = 239.15028 The mass accuracy=(239.15098-239.15028)/239.15028 10 6 =2.9 ppm Mass extraction window (MEW) Width of the mass range around the exact mass used to obtain the extraction ion chromatograms, e.g. exact mass ± 1 mDa or exact mass ± 5 ppm.
+Mass resolution Mass resolution (peak width definition, FWHM): $(m/z)/\Delta(m/z)$, where $\Delta(m/z)$ is the F ull W idth of the mass profile peak at H alf its M aximum (FWHM) height.
+The resolution of a mass spectrometry instrument is the ability to distinguish between two ions with similar m/z values (IUPAC definition: 22 the smallest mass difference between two equal magnitude peaks so that the valley between them is a specified fraction of the peak height).
+Mass resolving power Mass resolving power: measure of the ability of a mass spectrometer to provide a specified value of mass resolution (so: an instrument specification) The resolving power, defined at full width at half maximum (FWHM), is $m/\Delta m$, where m is the m/z being measured and Δm the width of the mass peak at half peak height.
+Note 1: for magnetic sector instruments another definition is used ("10 % valley").
+Roughly, the difference between the two definitions is a factor of 2 (i.e. 10.000 resolving power by the 10 % valley method equals 20.000 resolving power by FWHM).
 Note 2: mass resolving power is often confused or interchangeably used with mass resolution (see definition above).
 Matrix blank See blank.
 Matrix effect An influence of one or more co extracted compounds from the sample on the measurement of the analyte concentration or mass.
 It may be observed as increased or decreased detector response, compared with that produced by solvent solutions of the analyte.
 The presence, or absence, of such effects may be demonstrated by comparing the response produced from the analyte in a solvent solution with that obtained from the same quantity of analyte in the sample extract.
-Matrix-matched /matrix- based calibration Calibration using standards prepared from extracts of the same (matrix- matched) or any other (matrix-based) blank matrix. Мау MAY within this document means perhaps or possibly an option (the action is optional).
+Matrix-matched /matrix- based calibration Calibration using standards prepared from extracts of the same (matrix-matched) or any other (matrix-based) blank matrix. Мау MAY within this document means perhaps or possibly an option (the action is optional).
 Method A sequence of procedures or steps, from receipt of a sample through to the calculation and reporting of results.
-Method validation The process of characterising the performance to be expected of a method in terms of its scope, specificity, accuracy sensitivity, repeatability and within laboratory reproducibility.
-Some information on all characteristics, except within laboratory reproducibility, should be established prior to the analysis of samples, whereas data on reproducibility and extensions of scope may be produced from AQC, during the analysis of samples.
-Wherever possible, the assessment of accuracy should involve analysis of certified reference materials, participation in proficiency tests, or other inter-laboratory comparisons.

-20 Murray et al. (2013) Pure Appl.
+22 Murray et al. (2013) Pure Appl.
 Chem., 85:1515-1609